World stocks hold nerve after May's Brexit defeat, pound steady

 “Markets seem to be pricing in a greater probability of a ‘soft Brexit’,” said Azad Zangana, a European economist and strategist at Schroders.
 “However, we believe that investors are getting ahead of themselves.”

-The MSCI world equity index .MIWD00000PUS, which tracks shares in 47 countries, ceded early gains to slip 0.1 percent, while European stocks gained 0.2 percent.
+The MSCI world equity index, which tracks shares in 47 countries, ceded early gains to slip 0.1 percent, while European stocks gained 0.2 percent.

-French and Spanish bourses edged up, while Germany's main index lost 0.1 percent.
-Britain's main equity index .FTSE dropped as much as 0.6 percent with investors shifting focus from Brexit to results and news of mergers and acquisitions.
+French and Spanish bourses edged up, while Germany’s main index lost 0.1 percent.
+Britain’s main equity index dropped as much as 0.6 percent with investors shifting focus from Brexit to results and news of mergers and acquisitions.

 Expectations of a softer Brexit - perhaps incorporating the Labour Party’s idea of membership of a permanent customs union - gave support to the pound.